 With database applications, users can define custom roles, relate data from diverse systems, launch business-specific workflows, and allow user-based authorizations.

-Enterprise app development
+4. Enterprise application development

-Enterprise app development is a collaborative method of building customized applications for large enterprises to meet their complex business needs.
+Enterprise application development is a collaborative method of building customized applications for large enterprises to meet their complex business needs.
 This approach helps automate specific functionalities and processes, allowing users to perform their tasks quickly.

 These enterprise low-code applications are created by analyzing and incorporating the end user's needs, enabling businesses to scale and perform their operations hassle-free.

 5. Web application development

 Web apps are websites that function like mobile apps.
 Users don't need to download a separate app, just a web browser.
 Among the types of apps, web application development is the cheapest and easiest to develop.
 The downside is that they are also the worst in UX, as they tend to be slower, have less intuitive UI design, and interact less with other device features.
 Web apps are not featured in app stores, so there’s low market visibility.
 However, creating a web application is easy.

 However, any web browser can still access web apps, making them accessible even on device browser functionality, such as smart TVs.

 Learn more: How to build custom web apps without coding?

 6. Citizen application development